top of page

 “He ignores me” to “He is nice to the child and parents, but not me” to “his silence leaves me flustered” to stories of mental and emotional abuse.

 The women are upset about being financially exploited by the family, lack of decision-making rights, orthodox lifestyles and lack of support if they work long hours.
-All of which sound perfectly plausible rants.
+All of which sounds perfectly plausible rants.

 But the writing on the wall is clear,